 - ensure staff are able to exercise their information rights.

 - In order to comply with the data minimisation principle, when gathering this information it would be appropriate to restrict it to the minimum necessary for the employer’s purpose.
-E.g. for business continuity planning around high risk employees, the employer could simply ask employees to confirm if they fall into a high risk category, rather than asking them to confirm which specific medical condition they suffer from.
-And for reporting of self-isolation, it is arguable that the employer only needs to know whether it is the employee or a member of their household who has symptoms (as this will determine the duration of self-isolation) but does not need further details.
+E.g. for business continuity planning around high risk employees, the employer could simply ask employees to confirm if they fall into a high risk category, rather than asking them to confirm which specific medical condition they suffer from – although more detailed information might be required in some cases in order to identify whether particular safety measures may be necessary in the workplace for such employees if they cannot work from home.
+For reporting of self-isolation, it is arguable that the employer only needs to know whether it is the employee or a member of their household who has symptoms or has tested positive (as this will determine the duration of self-isolation) but does not need further details.
 Employers that did initially gather more information should consider deleting any specific details that are no longer necessary.

 - Who needs access to this information?
 The data minimisation principle also means that employers should limit the disclosure of personal data to those who really need it.
-For example, if an employer was simply making business continuity plans for the future, it would have made sense to ask employees to inform HR if they fall into a high risk category, with HR instructed only to disclose that information to line managers in the event that the plans were subsequently implemented.
-By contrast, if the employer intended to implement protective measures for high risk employees immediately, it would have made sense for employees to inform both their line manager and HR that they fall within a high risk group.
-With self-isolation reporting, it is really only HR and the employee’s line manager who would need to know when an employee is sent home because they have a fever.
+For example, if an employer was simply making general business continuity plans for the future, it would have made sense to ask employees to inform HR if they fall into a high risk category, with HR instructed only to disclose that information to line managers in the event that the plans were subsequently implemented.
+By contrast, if the employer intended to implement specific protective measures for high risk employees immediately, it would have made sense for employees to inform both their line manager and HR that they fall within a high risk group.
+With self-isolation reporting, it is really only HR and the employee’s line manager who would need to know when an employee is absent from work.
 Employers may now be in a position to look again at who has access to the information, to ensure that access is restricted to those who really need it in the current circumstances.